This popular tourist cave was ignored for almost 200 years before being mined into an attraction.

 In an environment as gorgeous as tropical Barbados, its a bit strange that a limestone cave is the number one attraction, but its even stranger that the stunning Harrison’s Cave was almost forgotten altogether.

-Harrison’s Cave was opened for business in 1981 and visitors can now take tram rides through the caves, experiencing the carefully groomed wonders of nature.
+Harrison’s Cave, set in the island’s center in St. Thomas, is named for Thomas Harrison, a prominent 18th-century landowner.
+This site was opened for business in 1981 and visitors can now take tram rides through the caves, experiencing the carefully groomed wonders of nature.

 If you're taking the bus (cheaper than a car of course), you can take the Route 4 Shorey Village bus (large blue bus) from the Bridgetown Terminal.
 Bus fare by bus or minibus is BDS$2 (US$1).

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook